Zwogli/CI-CD-Exercise/README.md

 > - `sudo git pull`: super user do ...
 > - `sudo ./env/bin/pip install -r requirements.txt`: installs your development environment

+### 3.3 CI/CD test workflow with gitHub

+1. Go to the Actions tab
+2. set up a nwe workflow
+3. commit the workflow to your remote repo
+4. pull your edit repo

 ## 4. Run your "up.bat" or "up.sh"

 1. Open your console